Vianpyro/PaperMC-Docker/README.md

 - `image: papermc-server`: Specifies the image to use.
 - `user`: Runs the container as a specific non-root user for security.
 - `volumes`: Mounts a directory for persistent data.
+  - `/path/to/minecraft/data:/server`: Persists Minecraft server files by mapping them to the host.
   - `/etc/localtime:/etc/localtime:ro` & `/etc/timezone:/etc/timezone:ro`: Ensures the container uses the host's timezone settings.
 - `ports`: Maps the host machine's port to the container.
 - `environment`: Sets environment variables, including `TZ` for timezone configuration.
 - `stdin_open` & `tty`: Enables interactive mode for console interaction.
 - `restart`: Ensures the container restarts automatically when needed.

 Start all servers using:

 ```bash